-Microsoft offers Windows 10 as a free upgrade for all Windows 8 and Windows 7 owners, but if you’re not pleased with Windows 10 you can easily rollback to the previous version of Windows.
-Several users reported that keyboard isn’t working on their Windows after performing rollback, so let’s see if we can fix that.
+Microsoft offers Windows 10 as a free upgrade for all Windows 8 and Windows 7 owners, but if you’re not pleased with Windows 10 you can easily roll back to the previous version of Windows.
+Several users reported that the keyboard isn’t working on their Windows after performing a rollback, so let’s see if we can fix that.

 Keyboard not working after Windows 10 rollback